Raising kids who care about others and the common good.

 We are still finalizing the pilot plan and will share more details in the coming months, but all participating schools will be asked to:

-Use new MCC resources (lessons, activities, projects, discussions, etc.) with middle or high school students.
+• Implement one of three new MCC resources with high school students.

 Participating schools will receive